-The provision for the income group above € 100,000 and the associated release of pension contributions is being discussed in the Pensions Supervisory Authority (Pensioenkamer).
-The parties to the collective labour agreement will enter into consultations on this subject when the outcome of the discussion is known.
+The provision for the income group above € 100,000 and the associated release of pension contributions has been discussed in the Pensions Supervisory Authority (Pensioenkamer).
+It was decided to leave it up to the sectors themselves whether a provision will be formed for this.
+The parties to the collective labour agreement will enter into consultations on this subject at a time to be determined.